thoughtworks-jumpstart/guides/docs/backend-web-development/mongoose-basics.md

 We define a property called `name` with a schema type `String` which maps to an internal **validator** that will be triggered when **saving** documents to the database (if the documents are using this schema).
 The validation will fail if the data type of the `name` path of the document is not a string type.

 `name` is also a `required` field, which means that a document using this schema must have this field.
 The value of `name` has to have a length of at least 3.

+Note that the `unique` field of `name` does not enforce uniqueness with validation but instead will try to an unique index in your the MongoDB database.
+If the index is not built correctly, this might not always work.

 The following Schema Types are allowed: